SanPen/GridCal/doc/md_source/nodal_hosting_capacity.md

 # 🏭 Nodal hosting capacity

-The hosting capacity on GridCal is just a modification that lives in the respective linear and non-linear optimal power flow routines.
+The hosting capacity on VeraGrid is just a modification that lives in the respective linear and non-linear optimal power flow routines.

 ![](figures/settings-opf.png)